xysun/CarND-AdvancedLaneFinding-P4/writeup.md

 I calculated lane curvature through function `get_curvature()`.
 This is following same approach as in [lecture](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/2b62a1c3-e151-4a0e-b6b6-e424fa46ceab/lessons/40ec78ee-fb7c-4b53-94a8-028c5c60b858/concepts/2f928913-21f6-4611-9055-01744acc344f) and transformed from pixel space to world meter space.

 For vehicle position, code is in function `get_off_center()`.
-I take the bottom pixels of left and right lane, transform them back using the perspective matrix, and compare the middle point of the transformed pixels with screen's mid point.
+I take the bottom pixels of fitted left and right polynomial, transform them back using the perspective matrix, and compare the middle point of the transformed pixels with screen's mid point.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.